 Dr. Howard Culbertson posted the following in his website: Here are 14 lessons which John Slack learned in his church growth research with congregations of the Southern Baptist Convention.
 This is an example of what can be learned from demographics, spreadsheets, surveys, interviews, and historical studies by analyzing the information secured from various sources.
-New units grow faster than established churches.
-Aging within a church almost inevitably ushers in a “come-oriented” ministry in contrast to a “go-centered” ministry.
-Older churches do not start as many new churches as do younger churches.
-Churches and church planting drift upward on the economic scale. … Continue reading How does a Church Grow?
+New units … Continue reading How does a Church Grow?

 People today often identify themselves as spiritual but not religious.
 Of course much can be said of the actual definitions of being 'spiritual' and 'religious', but in general, people take that by being spiritual but not religious means they do not need to associate themselves with an organised religious body.
-My reading of various sources seem to cause me to conclude that this is a necessary reaction towards the religious institution or organised religion in the postmodern age, by people who reject the institution due to their ‘modern’ outlook and modus operandi.
-Like many others, I have become convicted that … Continue reading Spiritual but not Religious?
+My reading of various sources … Continue reading Spiritual but not Religious?

 I wrote about the challenge of the church in the postmodern age.
 One of the key changes in the postmodern age is the increase of interest in spirituality and the reluctance to be limited by organised religion.
 Other reports have confirmed this: Over one-third of churchgoers attend services in more than one church.
-One in four attends services in different faiths, according to another Pew survey.
-More than one in five Christians believe in astrology, reincarnation, and spiritual energy in trees and nature.
-Seventeen percent believe in in the “evil eye” (casting curses on others).
-Over the last twenty years, … Continue reading Could the Increase of Interest in Spirituality erode the Church?
+One in … Continue reading Could the Increase of Interest in Spirituality erode the Church?

-Excerpt from my MA dissertation: [Today,] the culture has changed so much that while the world in general has abandoned or reacted toward over-rationalised ways of thinking and lifestyle, the highly rationalised church, which Drane considers an example of being successfully contextualised to the previously dominant rationalised worldview, is left behind and finds it hard to follow the change.1 The following paragraphs will serve to depict the severely ‘modernised’ church.
-By applying the concept of ‘McDonaldization’ on the church, Drane laments the over-rationalisation of the church which makes the church no more than just another modern system that adhere … Continue reading Why is Modern Church in the Postmodern World Declining
+Excerpt from my MA dissertation: [Today,] the culture has changed so much that while the world in general has abandoned or reacted toward over-rationalised ways of thinking and lifestyle, the highly rationalised church, which Drane considers an example of being successfully contextualised to the previously dominant rationalised worldview, is left behind and finds it … Continue reading Why are the “Modern” Churches Declining in the Postmodern age?